weaviate/weaviate-io/developers/weaviate/starter-guides/which-weaviate.md

 All of these options are scalable.
 Kubernetes and Hybrid SaaS offer the most configuration flexibility.

-A WCD-based solution is the easiest in terms of setup and maintenance.
+A WCD-based solution is the easiest way to deploy Weaviate in terms of setup and maintenance.
 A self-managed Kubernetes deployment combines flexibility and scalability.

 If you need additional configuration control, but you don't want to manage your Weaviate deployment, Hybrid SaaS offers a best-of-both-worlds solution.